Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Nonlinear Dirac equations on closed surfaces

 By the main result of \cite{MR1714341} we know that the nodal set of solutions to \eqref{soler} on closed surfaces is discrete.
 The next Proposition gives an upper bound on their nodal set. \begin{Prop} Suppose that \(\psi\) is a smooth solution of \eqref{soler} that is not identically zero.
 Then the following inequality holds

 where \(\chi(M)\) is the Euler characteristic of the surface.
 Moreover, \(N\) denotes an estimate on the nodal set

-where \(n_p\) is the order of vanishing of \(|\psi|\) at the point \(p\). \end{Prop} \begin{proof} By changing the connection on \(\Sigma M\) we obtain the following inequality (see \cite{dirac-branding}, Lemma 2.1 and references therein for a detailed derivation)
+where \(n_p\) is the order of vanishing of \(|\psi|\) at the point \(p\). \end{Prop} \begin{proof} Throughout the proof we assume that \(\psi\neq 0\).
+Now, we recall the following inequality (see \cite{MR3774399}, Lemma 2.1 and references therein for a detailed derivation)

 with the stress-energy tensor for the Dirac action \(T(X,Y):=\langle X\cdot\nabla_Y\psi+Y\cdot\nabla_X\psi,\psi\rangle\).
 Using \eqref{bochner-d-quadrat} we find

 We can estimate the stress-energy tensor as